QED0711/spotify-predictive-analysis/README.md

 ## Introduction

 ### Problem Statement
+Is the data that spotify put to describe and classify songs feasible for predictive or classifying analysis?

 ### Dataset
  The data used for this project was taken from kaggle in conjunction with our own Spotify API query to complete the necessary data needed for our intended analysis.

+The features from the dataset are described in details at the [Spotify documentation](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/)

 ## Analysis

 ### Data Cleaning
-The data from kagle was very clean.
+The data from kaggle was very clean.
 As mentioned prior, we just needed supplemental information hence the API query.
-Our project needed the 'time' measure/feature to conduct time series analysis
+Our project needed the 'time' measure/feature to conduct time series analysis.

+There was no text features that would need to be dropped nor further analysis for sentiment.

 ### Exploratory Data Analysis

+Fot the initial linear regression analysis, correlation and covariance was explored and the results showed very few high correlations.
+Based on the results, the target chosen was 'Energy' as it has the most and highest correlations on other features.

 ### Time Series Analysis

 ### Linear Regression
+The linear regression analysis was done on all the features to include dummies for all categorical features.
+The initial result was acceptable at an adjusted R-squared value of 0.77.
+From this result, the target was transformed to make its distribution closer to normal.
+Some features were also transformed for similar purpose.

+After the transformation, the model improved the scores by 0.03 for all inclusive, training, and test sets of data.

+Lastly, Ridge Regression was applied to the data with the optimal alpha of 0.001 and a resulting Adjusted R-Squared of 0.801

 ### Logistic Regression

 ## Responsibilities

+The data selection/retrieval and Exploratory Data Analysis was a joint effort; the Spotify Query was completed by Quinn which completed our dataset.

+Time Series Analysis and Logistic Regression was completed by Quinn.

+Linear Regression was completed by Allan.

+The project presentation was a joint effort.

 ## Summary of Files

+All .png files were used for project presentation.